 The Scholar's Electives program allows students who have demonstrated outstanding academic potential to apply to Huron University College for admission to both a primary, discipline-based program of study and the Scholar's Electives Program.
 The program is designed to provide a stimulating learning environment for students who wish to undertake an interdisciplinary experience.
-The program is intended primarily for students who are interested in completing a four-year Honors degree before moving on to their chosen careers.
+The program is intended primarily for students who are interested in completing a four-year Honours degree before moving on to their chosen careers.

-Scholar's Electives students will enrol in a Scholar's Electives Program in addition to their Honors degree courses.
+Scholar's Electives students will enrol in the Scholar's Electives Program in addition to their Honours degree courses.
 The Scholar's Electives courses will bring students into contact with faculty members from different disciplines and will expose students to significant ideas from those different disciplines.
 Students will be admitted to the Scholar's Electives Program by the Dean of Arts and Social Science and, where appropriate, in consultation with the Dean(s) of the constituent university faculties involved in the proposed course of study.

 1.0 course: Interdisciplinary Studies 1101F/G and Interdisciplinary Studies 1102F/G, normally taken in first year.